alecs396/HelloWorld/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

 This is your basic Hello World python code.

 I created this code to practice integration with github and visual studio code.
+This also was my first experience using a Virtual Environment as well as a .gitignore file.

 [Software Demo Video](http://youtube.link.goes.here)